-The Global Center for Hearing and Speech Research is an interdisciplinary, multi-college and inter-institutional collaborative center, which through its core disciplines of communication sciences and disorders, audiology, and speech sciences, biomedical engineering, and acoustics enhances the University of South Florida's strategic initiatives in basic and clinical research, teaching/learning, scientific discovery, entrepreneurship and innovation, student success, mentoring at all levels, and state and local community service.
+The GCHSR is an interdisciplinary, multi-college and inter-institutional collaborative center, which through its core disciplines of communication sciences and disorders, audiology, and speech sciences, biomedical engineering, and acoustics enhances the USF's strategic initiatives in basic and clinical research, teaching/learning, scientific discovery, entrepreneurship and innovation, student success, mentoring at all levels, and state and local community service.

-The WAMI Center, part of the Dept. of Electrical Engineering at the University of South Florida, was formed in 1996.
-The center carries forward a strong heritage of RF and microwave education and research that dates back to the university's founding in 1956.
-Today, the WAMI Center provides a diverse offering of undergraduate and graduate courses, and its faculty are pursuing research in areas of national and global significance.
+Formed in 1996, the WAMI Center provides RF and microwave education and research, and offering of undergraduate and graduate courses.
+Its faculty are pursuing research in areas of national and global significance.
 The center places a strong emphasis on its partnerships and support from the local and national industry, and together with its graduate student researchers pursues its mission to advance the state of knowledge in the wireless and microwave field.

-The Mini Circuits Design for X Laboratory provides a collaborative, fun environment for undergraduate students at the University of South Florida to safely pursue meaningful multidisciplinary engineering projects that expand their creative design and project management skills
+The Mini Circuits Design for X Laboratory is a collaborative, innovative environment for undergraduate students at the University of South Florida to safely pursue meaningful multidisciplinary engineering projects that expand their creative design and project management skills

-The USF Center for Entrepreneurship is a nationally-ranked, multidisciplinary, campus-wide center focusing on entrepreneurial education, training, and research.
-By using innovative, interdisciplinary approaches, the center provides opportunities for graduate students in the fields of business, engineering, health sciences, and sustainability through the Master of Science in Entrepreneurship, several graduate dual degree programs, and the Certificate in Entrepreneurship.
-The center also enhances undergraduate studies by offering two minors.
+The center is a nationally-ranked, multidisciplinary, campus-wide center focusing on entrepreneurial education, training, and research.
+By using innovative, interdisciplinary approaches, the center provides opportunities for graduate students in the fields of business, engineering, health sciences, and sustainability through the Master of Science in Entrepreneurship, several graduate dual degree programs, and Certificate in Entrepreneurship.